COSC3020/mergesort-kkrweb/README.md

 To compute a theta bound for the algorithm's worst case runtime, we must first consider how the functionality of the implementation is accomplished.

 First, we can consider the outer loop expressed via `for(var currentSubArrSize = 1; currentSubarrSize < arrSize; currentSubarrSize *= 2)`.
-The outer loop's behvaior can be seen as currentSubarrSize begins set at 1, and doubles until currentSubarrSize is greater than or equal to the value of arrSize.
+The outer loop's behavior is Θ(log n) as currentSubarrSize doubles each iteration until reaching arrSize.

 We can figure out how many times this iterates through via computing the number of times currentSubarrSize is able to double prior to reaching arrSize.
 This can be expressed through considering the equation: